-(April 15, 2019 / JNS) The Jewish people of Israel spoke very loudly on election day: they want Benjamin Netanyahu to continue to be prime minister of Israel.
-To an outside observer it might appear that the election will result in a government similar to Netanyahu’s previous coalition.
+The Jewish people of Israel spoke very loudly on election day: they want Benjamin Netanyahu to continue to be prime minister of Israel.
+To an outside observer, it might appear that the election will result in a government similar to Netanyahu’s previous coalition.
 However, a closer look at the actual votes and the parties receiving those votes shows a massive shift in Israeli public opinion against a Palestinian Arab state.

 The Likud Party surpassed all poll expectations by increasing its support to 36 seats from 30.
-It did so by taking votes from other parties, as Netanyahu claimed he would support annexation of the settlement blocs and not remove any settlers from their homes.
+It did so by taking votes from other parties, as Netanyahu claimed he would support the annexation of the settlement blocs and not remove any settlers from their homes.
 Netanyahu made clear that he opposed a Palestinian Arab state as did all of the other parties that are part of the expected Likud government coalition of 65 seats.
-The other parties in the coalition are the haredi Orthodox parties of Agudath Yisrael that went from 6 to 7 seats and Shas, that went from 7 to 8 seats.
+The other parties in the coalition are the haredi Orthodox parties of Agudath Yisrael that went from six to seven seats and Shas, which went from seven to eight seats.
 The United Right won 5 seats, similar to what it had in the previous Knesset, minus the New Right’s breakaway faction.
-Kulanu dropped from 10 to 4 seats.
+Kulanu dropped from 10 to four seats.
 Kulanu chairman Moshe Kahlon was a former Likud member and it is likely his party will merge with Likud.
 Israel Beitenu had six seats in the previous Knesset but one broke off and ran independently and they won five seats in this Knesset.
-The three parties closest to getting in and who won what would have been an additional seven seats’ worth of votes that became worthless because they did not pass the 3.25% threshold were all members of right-wing parties in previous Knessets.
-The New Right Party was part of what is now the United Right in the previous Knesset and just missed getting into the Knesset with over 3% of the vote, and Moshe Feiglin’s Zehut Party (Feiglin is another former Likud member) won over 2% of the vote.
-Orly Levy, a former member of Avigdor Liberman’s right-wing Israel Beitenu, won over 70,000 votes but did not get in either.
+The three parties closest to getting in and who won what would have been an additional seven seats’ worth of votes that became worthless because they did not pass the 3.25 percent threshold were all members of right-wing parties in previous Knessets.
+The New Right Party was part of what is now the United Right in the previous Knesset and just missed getting into the Knesset with more than 3 percent of the vote, and Moshe Feiglin’s Zehut Party (Feiglin is another former Likud member) won more than 2 percent of the vote.
+Orly Levy, a former member of Avigdor Lieberman’s right-wing Israel Beitenu, won over 70,000 votes but did not get in either.

 The Palestinian Authority has shown over the years that it, too, is not interested in peace but rather in supporting terrorism.
-Its policy of allocating 7% of its budget (hundreds of millions of dollars) to terrorist prisoners and their families, with the largest stipends going to those who murder the most Israelis and Americans, has sickened both Israelis and Americans.
-PA leader Mahmoud Abbas financed the Munich Massacre and saluted one of its leading participants, Abu Dauod, as a hero when he passed away a few years ago.
-The PA education system has inculcated in young Palestinians hatred of Jews to such an extent that an ADL study on anti-Semitism found Palestinian Arabs to be the most anti-Semitic people in the world, with 93% holding anti-Semitic views.
+Its policy of allocating 7 percent of its budget (hundreds of millions of dollars) to terrorist prisoners and their families, with the largest stipends going to those who murder the most Israelis and Americans, has sickened both Israelis and Americans.
+P.A. leader Mahmoud Abbas financed the Munich Massacre and saluted one of its leading participants, Abu Dauod, as a hero when he passed away a few years ago.
+The P.A. education system has inculcated in young Palestinians hatred of Jews to such an extent that an ADL study on anti-Semitism found Palestinian Arabs to be the most anti-Semitic people in the world, with 93 percent holding anti-Semitic views.
 Terrorists who murder Israelis and Americans are praised by Abbas as heroes.
-The vast majority of Israelis see no hope of achieving any peaceful arrangement with the Palestinians under Abbas’s leadership, or under any future leader either, because of the rampant anti-semitism within the PA.
+The vast majority of Israelis see no hope of achieving any peaceful arrangement with the Palestinians under Abbas’s leadership, or under any future leader either, because of the rampant anti-semitism within the P.A.
 The Israeli public views the creation of a Palestinian state in the current situation as a step that would lead to war, not peace.

 The Oslo process was based upon the faulty premise that ceding land to the Palestinians, and eventually a state, would lead to peace.
 Instead, any land handed over was used as a launching pad for terrorism.
 A second strategy, according to which it was believed Israel could disengage from Gaza and that this would somehow enhance Israel’s security, was also proven deadly wrong, as the missiles from Gaza clearly show.
 The Israeli people are fully aware of these policy failures and have elected parties that represent policies they believe will best enhance their security.